d-f/basic-image-classification/README.md

 Figure 2: Example positive image (above).

 The images were re-sized to (224, 224) and were randomly partitioned into the training, validation and test sets.
+Since the dataset contains a mixture of single and multi-channel images, all are converted to grayscale multi-channel images.

 Three different architectures were used: [ResNet-18](https://arxiv.org/abs/1512.03385), [VGG-11](https://arxiv.org/abs/1409.1556), and [DenseNet-121](https://arxiv.org/abs/1608.06993) from [torchvision](https://pytorch.org/vision/0.8/models.html).